tanter75/Amazon_Reviews/README.md

 ## Purpose of Analysis
 ###
 The purpose of this analysis is to determine if there is a bias in paid Amazon reviews as compared to unpaid Amazon reviews.
-Using PySpark, ETL process was completed on the database https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Electronics_v1_00.tsv.gz.
+Using PySpark, the ETL process was completed on the database https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Electronics_v1_00.tsv.gz.
 The analysis looks at number of 5-star reviews for paid vs. unpaid reviews and the percentage of the the reviews that are deemed helpful to determine if there is an underlying bias.

 ## Results
 ###